Political Science - Global Politics

-Global Politics and Culture is a 32-hour sequence of the master's degree in Political Science.
+Global Politics is a 32-hour sequence of the master's degree in Political Science.
 This graduate program is designed for students interested in the increasingly interconnected politics of the modern world.

-The Global Politics and Culture sequence ends in a thesis or comprehensive examination.
+The Global Politics sequence ends in a thesis or comprehensive examination.

 A student applying to a master's program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting the Office of Admissions.